Xilinx/Vitis-AI/AI-Model-Zoo/README.md

 ### Performance on Ultra96
 The performance number shown below was measured with the previous AI SDK v2.0.4 on Ultra96 v1.
 The Vitis platform of Ultra96 v2 has not been released yet.
-So the performance number on it in not reported in this Model Zoo release.
+So the performance numbers are therefore not reported for this Model Zoo release.

 <details>
  <summary><b>Click here to view details</b></summary>